 - Lords View

 Each of the 11 Strategic Urban Developments is currently in a different stage of development.
+For the most updated information about investment and business opportunities in these developments, please contact the City of Ekurhuleni.

-City Manager Dr Imogen Mashazi emphasises the importance of the SUDs to the City of Ekurhuleni, and highlights three particular developments that are in advanced stages.
+City Manager, Dr Imogen Mashazi, emphasises the importance of the SUDs to the City of Ekurhuleni and highlights three particular developments that are in advanced stages.
 “Ekurhuleni is on a trajectory to continue its development as an aerotropolis.
 This means that we are committed to attracting investment into the City that supports this vision.
 Our 11 SUDs, which are spread across the region, will together transform the City landscape.
 There are three SUDs that currently merit special mention,” she states.

 The Prasa-Gibela manufacturing plant in Dunnottar, Nigel, is almost near completion.
 This development is significant for the far-eastern region of the City in terms of the economic